 Walk-Behind Husqvarna HU800AWD All Wheel Drive

-There are a few tractors with rear differential lock that give you better traction going up and down slopes, but they are still only rated for 15 degrees.
+There are a few tractors with a rear differential lock from Craftsman Pro, Cub Cadet and Husqvarna that give you better traction going up and down slopes, but they are still only rated for 15 degrees.

-There are other mowers that will handle slopes but all of them are commercial rated.
+There are other mowers that will handle slopes but all of them are commercially rated.
 Standon Mowers, 60 inches and larger like the Wright Stander are capable of mowing greater than 15 degrees.
 Toro Walk-Behind commercial mowers with the T-Bar steering also work well.
-Of course there are the dedicated slope mowers like the KutKwick and the new robotic mowers.
+Of course, there are the dedicated slope mowers like the KutKwick and the new robotic mowers.

 If is feels wrong, if the hill feels too steep, if the tractor doesn’t feel right, I don’t mow it.